What is Riya (show-off) in Islam?

 - To deliver a speech so that people will praise his speech and call him a good preacher.

 - To say emotional sentences in a loud roaring voice during the speech or to recite couplets in an enthusiastic way so that the audience will praise the speech by calling him a great preacher.

 - To use wonderful sentences, complicated words, Arabic sayings during the speech so that people will consider him a learned preacher and be impressed with him.

-- To say such sentences at the beginning of the speech as: I have been continuously travelling for six days; I had to travel for 13 hours before I reached here; I am very tired, I have not yet eaten a meal but have come here to deliver the speech The preacher says such things so that people will consider him a sincere preacher making sacrifices in the Divine path.
+- To say such sentences at the beginning of the speech as: I have been continuously traveling for six days; I had to travel for 13 hours before I reached here; I am very tired, I have not yet eaten a meal but have come here to deliver the speech.
+This is Riya (Show off) if the preacher says such things so that people will consider him a sincere preacher making sacrifices in the Divine path.